 Structure and Syllabus

-Due to the Corona crisis, the winter semester will start on 19 October 2020 as a "hybrid" semester featuring both online and classroom-based teaching.
+Due to the Corona crisis, the summer semester will start on 12 April 2021 as a "hybrid" semester featuring both online and classroom-based teaching.
 If you need help with your course selection or have any further questions, please contact the EuGl coordinator via email.

 For more information on the coronavirus for students of the University of Oldenburg, please check this website: https://uol.de/en/info-coronavirus